 For Wildlife ACT, international volunteers and conservation expeditions have been the cornerstone of our funding stream.
 We depend on this support to conduct vitally important endangered and priority wildlife species conservation work, including our anti-poaching initiatives.

 Our conservation projects, which extend across the Zululand area of South Africa (including those in uMkhuze, Tembe, Manyoni and Hluhluwe-iMfolozi Park), are under threat of closing due to the current global travel restrictions and local shutdowns.
-With your support, we can keep these projects open and functional and ensure the staff (our conservation heroes) can keep doing their vital work.

 A SLICE OF BUSH LIFE